deepinv/deepinv/docs/source/deepinv.loss.rst

     deepinv.loss.FNEJacobianSpectralNorm

-Metrics
+Utils
 -------
-A set of popular metrics that can be used by the supervised and self-supervised losses.
+A set of popular distances that can be used by the supervised and self-supervised losses.

 .. autosummary::
    :toctree: stubs